bennn/dissertation/dissertation/README.md

 Since the last update, I have:

 - collected some data on the transient implementation;
-- tried adding blame, met negative results;
+- tried adding blame, found the POPL'17 algorithm unusably slow;
 - and started piecing together the dissertation